A Family Picnic at Hyderabad Zoo Park

 We started our darshan of animals from the giant Indian elephants, who are neighbors of the naughty apes.
 But the kids were interested in Tigers like everybody else now days.
 So we straight went to the tiger enclosure.
 I must say we were very lucky as after posing for us the Tiger decided that he wants to go for sleep and vanished inside an enclosure.
 There is also a tiger safari but due to serpentine Q, we missed the bus safari that takes you through the open area where you can see Tigers and Lions.

 What we missed in Tiger Safari was more than made by the Sloth Bear, who posed for a long time for us.
-I was so happy with the encounter with Sloth bear, as I have missed clicking Sloth Bear by just fraction of second both in Ranthambhore National Park and Pench National Park.
-But the show stealer was this baby hippo who dived for us in water and came out to munch on some grass and kids just loved him.
-I personally liked the Indian Fox family who were playing in the enclosure, and just loved the black bucks, which I have last seen in Tal chapar.
+I was so happy with the encounter with Sloth bear, as I have missed clicking Sloth Bear by just fraction of second both in Ranthambhore National Park and Pench National Park. ( I was recently able to click Sloth Bear with cub in Satpura National Park ) But the show stealer was this baby hippo who dived for us in water and came out to munch on some grass and kids just loved him.
+I liked the Indian Fox family who were playing in the enclosure, and just loved the black bucks, which I have last seen in Tal chapar.

 While the one horned Rhino was too shy to even move and stood like a stone most of the time.
 The Gaurs reminded me of the Majestic Gaur I had seen in Madumalai and I actually at this stage was feeling sorry for them to be not in jungle.
 Kids also loved the flamingos that were just standing still as if in meditation, the flamboyant Peacock, put up a grand show with full dance that will put the participants of dance reality show to shame.
 The visit to Hyderabad Zoo was rounded off with a joy ride in the toy train, making the family picnic complete and I had 3 happy faces beaming with Joy in the car during our return journey.
 But let me confess as all the animals were in enclosures we felt pretty safe, but for some reason on seeing the crocodiles I felt a chill in my spine even though they were too lazy to even look at us from there enclosure.